BatmanL1/RepositReporitory/README.md

 # RepositReporitory
 website will be about my intrest in pcs and pc gaming.
-My own gaming development will be included
+My own gaming development will be included.
+Also will include my interests in coding.